๐ฏ Accuracy & Evidence-Completeness Update

 Performance Characteristics

-- Best For: Small datasets (< 1,000 records)
+- Best For: Large datasets (> 1,000 records) - Efficiently handles millions of records.

 Use Case Scenarios